Bible Study, And Conversations That Challenge Christians

 MONDAY BIBLE STUDY SERIES

-• When: 1:00 PM: Zoom through July 8th
+• When: 1:00 PM: Zoom

-Bible on Training Wheels: Ten Commandments
+Bible on Training Wheels: TBD

-• What: Bible study for those who want to know Biblical foundations, historical background, how to read the Bible, who wrote the Bible, have felt they don’t know the Bible well enough to participate or any one who wants to know more about the bible.
+• What: Bible study for those who want to know Biblical foundations, historical background, how to read the Bible, who wrote the Bible, have felt they don’t know the Bible well enough to participate or anyone who wants to know more about the bible.

 • SUNDAY STUDY SERIES:

-When:
+When: TBD -

-9:00-10:15 in person, August 11-Septmber 15.
+9:00-10:15 in person,

 Led by Rev. Ruth Chadwick Moore